-Former Michigan Wrestlers Urge More Victims to ‘Speak Up’
+Former Michigan Wrestlers Urge More Victims to ‘speak Up’

 School officials have acknowledged some school employees were aware of accusations against Anderson prior to DeLuca's 2018 complaint.
 Last week, the university’s president apologized to “anyone who was harmed” by Anderson and offered counseling services.

-The school launched an investigation into the doctor’s behavior following abuse allegations from five people and also established a hotline for those affected by Anderson.
+The school launched an investigation into the doctor’s behavior following abuse allegations from five people and also established a hotline for those who came into contact with Anderson.

 DeLuca hopes more people follow his lead.